-Once he completed a Bachelor of Health Science in Traditional Chinese Medicine at UTS, Ilan first traveled to China to attain a Diploma of Internal Medicine, Acupuncture & Massage from the Japan-China Friendship Hospital, Beijing, then he went to live in Japan and work with a highly regarded acupuncturist, Edward Obaidey, in a traditional five year mentorship.
+Once he completed a Bachelor of Health Science in Traditional Chinese Medicine at UTS, Ilan first traveled to China to attain a Diploma of Internal Medicine, Acupuncture and Massage from the Japan-China Friendship Hospital, Beijing, then he went to live in Japan and work with a highly regarded acupuncturist, Edward Obaidey, in a traditional five year mentorship.
 Whilst in the mentorship, Ilan was immersed in the Eastern lifestyle and philosophy to the point of learning the language to study Chinese medical texts written over 2000 years ago.
 Ilan’s mentorship was strict and encompassing, as was the mentorship of his mentor and the long line of Japanese acupuncture mentor/apprentice relationships before them.

 Ilan eventually returned to Australia, bringing with him the rare knowledge of Japanese acupuncture and bringing relief, a state of well-being, and the feeling of internal balance and harmony to many thankful Sydneysiders.
 Ilan has also studied Tai Chi Chuan, I Chuan and Qi Gung and he continues to practise these arts daily to gain a better understanding of Ki (vital energy).